 Making the one-piece bow tie slide with Velcro collar attachment:

 - Cut a narrow rectangle of fabric in double the width of your desired slide plus seal allowances, and a length three times the width of your collar, extra to loop around your tie, and seam allowances to finish the ends.
 Not sure about length?
 Make your strip a little longer and you re-adjust later in a test fitting, if needed.

 - Since long skinny tubes of material are a pain to invert, we’re going to make ours kind of like a binding instead.
 Fold lengthwise along the mid-line into half and iron to crease.
 Fold a seam allowance inwards along the edge of each strip, and iron to crease.

 - Optional: Pin around your tie, check your length around you collar, and adjust if needed.

 - Ensure that your seam allowances are all folded inwards, then topstitch all edges, including the fold on the closed edge, just for consistent looks.

 - Fold the strip at the centre.
-Double check position for size and sew to create the loop for going around the bow tie.
+Double check position for size.
+Sew to create the loop for around the bow tie.
 Make sure this seam is strong.

-- Attach your Velcro to the ends of the strips.
+- Attach Velcro to the ends of the strips.
 Sewing Velcro can sometimes be a bit fiddly and small pieces can be difficult to pin and sew.
-If your Velcro isn’t self-adhesive, you may find a little double-sided tape helpful in keeping things in position for sewing instead of trying to pin.
+If your Velcro isn’t self-adhesive, you may find double-sided tape helpful for keeping things in position for sewing instead of trying to pin.